Be Wary of Russell Roby, M.D.

 Stephen Barrett, M.D.

 Russell R. Roby, M.D., J.D., who operates the Roby Institute in Austin, Texas, would like you to believe that he is "a pioneer in the fields of hormone allergy and hormone therapy treatment."
-In 2008, the institute's Web site stated:
+According to the institute's Web site:

 Through years of trials, tests, research and results, Dr. Roby has found that the human body may in fact develop an actual allergy to its own hormones.
 These allergies often result in hormone imbalance, weight gain, fatigue, pain (fibromyalgia, arthritis, interstitial cystitis), asthma, and other symptoms that greatly diminish an individual’s quality of life.
 Dr. Roby’s use of sublingual dilutions of hormone solutions to neutralize and treat these symptoms has resulted in countless individuals living pain-free for the first time in years.
 Relief occurs within seconds of the administration of the proper dilution using Dr. Roby’s methods.
 The sublingual dilutions may be self-administered at home, reducing the need for visits to the doctor’s office.
 The dilutions are tailored to the patient’s individual needs and monitored regularly to help the patient achieve optimal health .